ssmirr/appdev-chapters/day-2-notes.md

 # Day 2 Notes

+Here are some notes to help you follow along during Day 2.

  - Sign up for a free GitHub account at [github.com/join](https://github.com/join){:target="_blank"}

     I recommend using your `.edu` email address, as that will qualify you for some discounts and coupons that you might want to use later.
 Remember to verify your email address after signing up.